L0uwi/node-project/README.md

 This is a combined repository for our Node JS and DevOps project.
 This project was developped to present our skills
   * in Node js : typescript, ejs
-  * in DevOps : use of git, readme file, tests (in chai and mocha)
+  * in DevOps : use of git, readme file, tests (in chai and mocha), and use of docker

 ## Installing